spcl/npbench/README.md

 ## Quickstart

-To install NPBench, simply execute:
+To install this branch NPBench including dpnp/numba-dpex, use conda!
 ```
-python -m pip install -r requirements.txt
-python -m pip install .
+conda env create -f environment.yml
 ```
+Better to install most packages in one go, to avoid environment mismatches.

-You can then run a subset of the benchmarks with NumPy, Numba, and DaCe and plot the speedup of DaCe and Numba against NumPy:
+You can then run a subset of the benchmarks with NumPy, Numba, DaCe, Dpnp and Numba-dpex, and plot the speedup of DaCe and Numba against NumPy:
 ```
-python -m pip install numba
-python -m pip install dace
-python quickstart.py
+python main.py
 python plot_results.py
 ```